JessePepple/Azure-Databricks-End-to-End-DataEngineering-Project-With-Azure-Devops/README.md

 Spark Structured Streaming (for incremental loads)

-For proper Storytelling of this project visit this link: https://www.jesseportfolio.co.uk/post/azure-databricks-end-to-end-dataengineering-project-with-azure-devops
+For the detailed Storytelling of this project visit this link: https://www.jesseportfolio.co.uk/post/azure-databricks-end-to-end-dataengineering-project-with-azure-devops